Underwater hockey in Great Britain: Demographics

-Of the 68 British clubs associated with the BOA, 56 are English, 8 are Scottish, and 4 are Welsh.
-10 of the 68 clubs are student clubs, these clubs are associated with the universities of Aberdeen, Bangor, Edinburgh, Lancaster, Liverpool, Oxford, Sterling, Plymouth, York, and Warwick.
-In addition, the BOA had three associated Irish clubs.
+Of the 68 British clubs associated with the BOA, 55 are English, 7 are Scottish, 3 are Welsh, and 1 is Northern Irish.
+12 of the 68 clubs are student clubs, these clubs are associated with the universities of Aberdeen, Bangor, Edinburgh, Lancaster, Liverpool, Newcastle, Oxford, Plymouth, Swansea, York, Warwick, and Belfast.
+In addition, the BOA had two associated Irish clubs.

 Competitions

 Ponds Forge, Sheffield regularly hosts major underwater competitions.
 The Olympic-sized swimming pool can be split into three courts.

 The BOA operates all major underwater hockey competitions in the UK including the National Championships, Nautilus, Ladies National Championships, Veterans Championship, Student Nationals, and Junior Nationals.
 Other competitions also run throughout the year.

 In the UK, the majority of club competitions are mixed-sex.

 Competitions are usually held at the John Charles Centre for Sport in Leeds or Ponds Forge in Sheffield.

 National Championship

 The national championships are a multi round tournament beginning with qualifiers after new year and the finals in late spring or early summer.
 The winners of the BOA national championships are: